Track gauge: Break of gauge

-Through operation between railway networks with different gauges was originally impossible; goods had to be transshipped and passengers had to change trains.
-This was obviously a major obstacle to convenient transport, and in Great Britain, led to political intervention.
+Through operation between railway networks with different gauges was originally impossible; goods had to be transshipped, and passengers had to change trains.
+This was obviously a major obstacle to convenient transport, and in Great Britain, it led to political intervention.

-On narrow gauge lines, rollbocks or transporter wagons are used: standard gauge wagons are carried on narrow gauge lines on these special vehicles, generally with rails of the wider gauge to enable those vehicles to roll on and off at transfer points.
+On narrow-gauge lines, rollbocks or transporter wagons are used: standard-gauge wagons are carried on these special vehicles, generally with wider-rail tracks to enable the vehicles to roll on and off at transfer points.

 On the Transmongolian Railway, Russia and Mongolia use while China uses the standard gauge of 1,435 mm.
 At the border, each carriage is lifted and its bogies are changed.
 The operation can take several hours for a whole train of many carriages.

 Other examples include crossings into or out of the former Soviet Union: Ukraine/Slovakia border on the Bratislava–Lviv train, and the Romania/Moldova border on the Chișinău–Bucharest train.

 A system developed by Talgo and Construcciones y Auxiliar de Ferrocarriles (CAF) of Spain uses variable gauge wheelsets; at the border between France and Spain, through passenger trains are drawn slowly through an apparatus that alters the gauge of the wheels, which slide laterally on the axles.